-- Does the narcissist in my life have similarities to this caregiver?
+- Does the narcissist in my life bear a resemblance to this caregiver?

-- Am I repeating a pattern from childhood?
+- Am I replicating a pattern from my childhood?

-- Do I have trouble setting or keeping boundaries?
+- Do I find it challenging to establish or maintain boundaries?

-- Do I struggle with self-confidence or self-esteem?
+- Do I grapple with issues of self-confidence or self-esteem?

 - Am I an empath or a highly sensitive person?